Salvage (2006 film): Plot

 Claire is ending her night shift at a convenience store.
 She expects her boyfriend to arrive to drive her home, but instead, someone else, who identifies himself as Duke, is driving her boyfriend's truck.
 After an unsettling ride home during which Duke makes increasingly overt sexual comments about her, Claire closes herself into the safety of her house.

 Duke appears at her door, claiming she has dropped an earring.
 Claire refuses to let him in, and he drops the earring on her front porch and leaves.
 Claire spends several moments crouched in the doorway retrieving the earring, but upon retrieving it and pulling the door closed, her back door has swung open.
 Duke has entered the house from the rear.
 He brutally murders her.

 Claire awakens at the convenience store again, and all seems well.
 She decides that she has had a nightmare.
 As her shift ends, her boyfriend arrives, and she goes home and to school.
-However, unsettling hints begin to appear.
-The sequence of events once again leads to a moment where Claire is murdered, and she again awakens in the convenience store.

-As each sequence leads towards her death, she hears from time to time people who she trusts talking just out of earshot about how she is "catching on".
-Finally, she comprehends the clues: she realizes that not only has Duke been killed by the local police, but also that she is missing and presumed dead, as is her boyfriend Jimmy.

-In the end, it is revealed that Duke Desmond's soul has been occupying Claire's physical body the entire time and he is in Hell reliving his brutal murder of Claire over and over again as eternal punishment.
-Just before the end credits, "Claire" again awakens in the convenience store, restarting the cycle.
+At home, Claire takes a bath, and dozes off, but is jolted awake by the bathroom door opening on its own.
+She gets up to investigate, and hears noises in the basement.
+She haltingly goes into the dark basement, to find her mother staring at the wall.
+Her mother says she's "looking for something."

+While driving with Jimmy, Claire sees a man burying something in a field.
+At home, after showering, she sees a blurry reflection of a man in the mirror instead of herself.
+And she has visions of Desmond being chased in the woods by police and dogs.
+Later at work, she again dozes.
+Once again she sees the vision of Desmond running in the woods, this time taking shelter in a cabin in the woods.
+Desmond is surprised by Detective Miller, who shoots him dead.

+Claire awakens to see Desmond in the convenience store video monitor.
+She presses the button for 911, but then Desmond overpowers her and starts strangling her.
+Claire fights for her life, gouging out Desmond's eyes.
+But he continues choking her, saying, "Not yet."

+The police arrive and Desmond escapes.

+At the police station, Claire tells her story to the cops, who laugh.
+Detective Miller then shows Claire the CCTV footage, where there is no Desmond, no attack, just Claire seemingly fighting herself.
+Detective Miller then reveals he had shot and killed Desmond a week earlier.
+He tells her that Desmond had kidnapped and murdered two teenagers.
+Claire thinks she's going insane.